-There was much ado regarding a large-scale men’s health study a couple years ago that proclaimed men did not get any benefit whatsoever from vitamin E alone; nay, in fact, vitamin E, declared the researchers, “significantly increased the risk of prostate cancer among healthy men.”
+There was much ado regarding a large-scale men’s health study a couple years ago.
+Because that proclaimed men did not get any benefit whatsoever from vitamin E alone.
+Nay, in fact, researchers declare, “significantly increased the risk of prostate cancer among healthy men.”

-This particular study was part of what’s known as the SELECT (Selenium and Vitamin E Cancer Prevention Trial), which was published in the Journal of the American Medical Association.
-This study analyzed 34,887 men who were randomly assigned to 1 of 4 treatment groups: 8,752 took selenium; 8,737, vitamin E; 8,702, took a combination of both, and 8,696 were given placebo.
+Because this particular study was part of what’s known as the SELECT (Selenium and Vitamin E Cancer Prevention Trial).
+Which was published in the Journal of the American Medical Association.
+This study analyzed 34,887 men who were randomly assigned to 1 of 4 treatment groups.
+8,752 men took selenium.
+8,737 men took vitamin E. 8,702 men took a combination of both, and 8,696 were given placebo.
 At approximately seven years follow up there was no statistically significant increase in prostate cancer for selenium, selenium + vitamin E, or placebo.
 However, there was a 17% increased risk of prostate cancer in healthy men randomized to supplement with 400 IU vitamin E alone.

-Using the study findings, it does appear that when combined with the mineral selenium, vitamin E may have prostate-nourishment benefits, meaning, it helps supports normal function and structure of the prostate gland — which is separate from preventing prostate cancer.
+Using the study findings.
+It does appear that when combined with the mineral selenium, may have prostate-nourishment benefits.
+Meaning, it helps supports normal function and structure of the prostate gland.
+Which is separate from preventing prostate cancer.